EGE-Group-Concordia-University/howtos/howtos/GitHub/add-ssh-key-github.md

 # Adding a new SSH key to your GitHub account

-This is a simplified how-to on how to setup authentification using SSH key to GitHub.
+This is a simplified how-to on how to setup authentication using SSH key to GitHub.
 The full documentation is available on the official GitHub [documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).

 This how-to gives specific commands for our JupyterHub environment.
 This is a one time setup that needs to be done.